OrangeKatja/OrangeKatja.github.io/_posts/2022-06-27-future-post.md

   <figcaption>Figure 7: Activation functions: ReLU (left), LeakyReLU (middle) and PReLU (right).
 Source: [6]</figcaption>
 </figure>

 Another important component of CNN are the pooling layers.
 Their purpose is to reduce the parameters of the image and thus the overall computation of the network.
 A common pooling technique is max-pooling, which is visualized in [figure 8](#fig:maxpool).
-Again, we use a square, but instead of computing the weighted sum, we take the largest element.
-Thus, we can reduce the resolution and remember only the most important element.
+Again, we use a filter, but instead of computing the weighted sum, we take the largest element.
+Thus, we can reduce the resolution and keep only the most important element.
 I don't want to get into that any further, but if you want to learn more about CNNs, pooling techniques, etc., I recommend the following blog posts, which I have also used as resources ([here](https://poloclub.github.io/cnn-explainer/), [here](https://medium.com/@RaghavPrabhu/understanding-of-convolutional-neural-network-cnn-deep-learning-99760835f148), [here](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/))

 <figure id="fig:maxpool">
   <img src="/images/maxpool.png" alt="Max pooling with stride 2 and a 2x2 filter" style="width:80%"/>